In this article:

-Why do so many mothers struggle with the need to feel “accomplished” in other areas of life as they raise their young children—an act which if done correctly, is undoubtedly one of the most significant accomplishments anyone could ever achieve?
+Why do so many mothers struggle with the need to feel “accomplished” in other areas of life as they raise their young children—an act that, if done correctly, is undoubtedly one of the most significant accomplishments anyone could ever achieve?

-“Truly, it is not their eyes that are blind, but their hearts which are in their breasts.”
-(22:46)
+“Truly, it is not their eyes that are blind, but their hearts, which are in their breasts.”Qur’an (22:46)

 How Do Mothers Feel?

-I remember the countless times I sat up in bed after putting my first-born daughter to sleep and saying to my husband as tears fell down my cheeks, “I just hate feeling like I’m not doing anything.”
+I remember the countless times I sat up in bed after putting my first-born daughter to sleep and said to my husband as tears fell down my cheeks, “I just hate feeling like I’m not doing anything.”

 Not doing anything?
 He would look at me, somewhat puzzled, and say, “But you do so much, masha’Allah.”

-Yet I wasn’t referring to number of stories I had read or spoonfuls of baby food I had offered.
+Yet I wasn’t referring to the number of stories I had read or spoonfuls of baby food I had offered.

-I was referring to the void I had inside because as a full-time mother, I felt unaccomplished in the areas of life that society had taught me truly mattered.
+I was referring to the void I had inside because, as a full-time mother, I felt unaccomplished in the areas of life that society had taught me truly mattered.

 I had chosen to stay home with my daughter—a choice I made because I truly felt it was best for her and for me.
 In my mind, I knew I had made the right decision.
-However, in my heart I kept having these overwhelming feelings of sadness, shame, and guilt.
+However, in my heart, I kept having these overwhelming feelings of sadness, shame, and guilt.

-I wasn’t earning a professional degree, I wasn’t earning a paycheck, and I wasn’t in any sort of leadership position in my community, and so at the end of the day, what, exactly, could I feel proud of?
+I wasn’t earning a professional degree, I wasn’t earning a paycheck, and I wasn’t in any sort of leadership position in my community, so at the end of the day, what, exactly, could I feel proud of?

-However, I was surprised to find other mothers, those who stayed home and even those who went back to work or school, sharing the same feelings
+However, I was surprised to find other mothers—those who stayed home and even those who went back to work or school—sharing the same feelings.

 “Oh, I’m just a mom,” one young mother said, almost embarrassed, when someone asked her if she was working.

 “Where are all these feelings coming from?
 Why do so many mothers belittle their roles as mothers?
 How had society convinced me and so many others that our worth as women was only in our ability to work outside the sphere of raising our children?”

 Most importantly, though, I prayed to Allah for guidance, for I knew that only He could give my heart the comfort it needed.

 Then, only slowly, was the proverbial wool lifted—from both my eyes and my heart.

-What it seemed to boil down to was this: All human beings need the feeling of validation—the feeling that we are appreciated and are contributing somehow to those around us.
+What it seemed to boil down to was this: All human beings need the feeling of validation—the feeling that we are appreciated and are somehow contributing to those around us.

-Allah has given us countless ways of filling this need—through contributions to family, community and work, just to name a few.
+Allah has given us countless ways of filling this need—through contributions to family, community, and work, just to name a few.

 The job of creating a home for a child and developing his or her capabilities became equated with “doing nothing” (Crittenden 2001).